August 20, 2023

 Navigating federal and state differences

-An employer’s legal safety and impairment policy options may depend on the level of operations or relationship the company has with the federal government.
+An employer’s legal safety and impairment policy options may depend on the level of operations or relationship the company has with the state or federal government.

 Most states do not require employers to tolerate off-duty recreational marijuana use.
 However, some states are moving toward permitting legal off-duty marijuana use in some circumstances.